themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

 ## Module standards

 - On the previous example, *Zoo* is a global variable, which is:
-  - fragile (any posterior code can modify/redefine your module)
+  - fragile (any posterior code can modify/redefine it)
-  - not scalable (what if you need to define 100 modules?)
+  - not scalable (what if you define 100 modules?)
   - counter-productive (you have to manually resolve your dependencies)
 - You can write your own module loader!
   - Container for module registration under aliases
   - Dependency injection
   - Factory for instantiation
 - OR you can just use a Module standard!

 ---